google/transit/gtfs/spec/en/reference.md

 * **Field value** - An individual entry in a field.
 Represented, in a table, as a single cell.
 * **Service day** - A service day is a time period used to indicate route scheduling.
 The exact definition of service day varies from agency to agency but service days often do not correspond with calendar days.
 A service day may exceed 24:00:00 if service begins on one day and ends on a following day.
 For example, service that runs from 08:00:00 on Friday to 02:00:00 on Saturday, could be denoted as running from 08:00:00 to 26:00:00 on a single service day.
 * **Text-to-speech field** - The field should contain the same information than its parent field (on which it falls back if it is empty).
 It is aimed to be read as text-to-speech, therefore, abbreviation should be either removed ("St" should be either read as "Street" or "Saint"; "Elizabeth I" should be "Elizabeth the first") or kept to be read as it ("JFK Airport" is said abbreviated).
+* **Leg** - Travel in which a rider boards and alights between a pair of subsequent locations along a trip.
+* **Journey** - Overall travel from origin to destination, including all legs and transfers in-between.
+* **Sub-journey** - Two or more legs that comprise a subset of a journey.
+* **Fare product** - Purchassable fare products that can be used to pay for or validate travel.

 ### Presence
 Presence conditions applicable to fields and files: